Steubenville, Ohio: Education

+Steubenville is home to the Franciscan University of Steubenville, a private university affiliated with the Roman Catholic Church, founded in 1946.
+A second Catholic college, the College of St. Joseph the Worker, opened in Steubenville in 2024 with a focus on liberal arts and skilled trades education.
+Eastern Gateway Community College was a public community college located in the city from 1968 to 2024.

 On July 24, 2012, after being threatened with a lawsuit from the atheist Freedom from Religion Foundation, the Steubenville city council decided to remove the image of Franciscan University from its town logo rather than pay for a lawsuit.
 The city later proposed a logo that included a chapel and cross.